My Projects

 Researchers: Vittorio Mazzia , Angelo Tartaglia

-Service Robotics Lab (PIC4SeR) of Politecnico di Torino, WPWEB s.r.l.
+Founded by: Service Robotics Lab (PIC4SeR) of Politecnico di Torino, WPWEB s.r.l.

-Computer Vision, Object Detection, Deep Learning, Drones, Transfer Learning, Active Learning
+Keywords: Computer Vision, Object Detection, Deep Learning, Drones, Transfer Learning, Active Learning

 Object Detection (OD) has been radically changed and improved in the past